jainamshethhere/assignment7/README.md

 # Company Inventory Page

-This is the Fourth Assignment of CS648 course.
+This is the Fifth Assignment of CS648 course.
 It is a SPA created using React, served using Express, Graphql for API integration and MongoDB as the database.
 A simple inventory page where one can add some product and view all the products added.\
-The initial setup comes from Assignment 3 repo and this repo is a clone of that with new changes for Assignment 4.
+The initial setup comes from Assignment 4 repo and this repo is a clone of that with new changes for Assignment 5.

 ## Initial Step